AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/onboarding-screens-cloud/add-on-new-program-screens-cloud.md

 index: no
 ---

-# Adding Screens Add-on to a New Program in Cloud Manager {#create-programs-screens-cloud}
+# Adding Screens as an Add-on to a New Program in Cloud Manager {#create-programs-screens-cloud}

+This section describes how to add Screens as an add-on to a new program in Cloud Manager.

+>[!NOTE]
+>Refer to [Understanding Programs and Program Types](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/getting-access/understand-program-types.html?lang=en) to learn more about Cloud Manager programs.

 ## Objective {#objective}

 The following section describes how to add Screens as an add-on to a new program in Cloud Manager.

->[!NOTE]
->To learn more about Cloud Manager Programs and Program Types, click [here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/getting-access/understand-program-types.html?lang=en).

 ## Steps to Add Screens as an Add-on to a New Program in Cloud Manager {#add-screens-add-on}